workshopbutler/developer-portal/docs/wordpress/index.md

 # Workshop Butler WordPress Plugin

+!!! danger
+    The plugin is on the review by a WorkPress team and is not available on WordPress.org yet.
+If you want to use it, please, send a request to support@workshopbutler.com

 !!! info
     Current version: 0.3.0

     Repository: [https://github.com/workshopbutler/wordpress-plugin](https://github.com/workshopbutler/wordpress-plugin)

 Our plugin for WordPress contains several page templates and a number of